Hardware & Portability: Build Quality on the Go

 Can I chop and time-stretch samples on the MPC Sample?

-Absolutely, the MPC Sample includes ‘instant chop mode’ for automatic slicing, real-time timestretching, and pitch control.
+Absolutely, the MPC Sample includes ‘instant chop mode’ for automatic slicing, real-time time-stretching, and pitch control.
 Plus internal resampling.

 What are the connectivity options?